datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/SystemAndSchemaAPI.md

 |typeOf(..)|com.datastax.driver.core.UDTValue.class|

 An example of how to insert data for all types is shown below.
-Please note that you can't do `.property('inet', InetAddress.getByName('localhost'))` because our Sandbox is currently blocking this.

 ```
 g.addV('allTypes').
     property('id', 232).